davidsonpoole/encryptor/README.md

 # Davidson's AES Encryptor
 ### Description
-A simple GUI encryptor written in Java.
-You can encrypt files with a key, encrypt files without a key, and decrypt encrypted files.
+A 256-bit AES encryptor written in Java with GUI built using the Spring framework.
+You can encrypt and decrypt files up to 150MB.

 ### File Formats
 - Encrypted files have a `.encrypted` extension, and key files have a `.key` extension.
 - Encrypting multiple files is currently not supported.
 However, you can encrypt a zip folder of these files.